nmwsharp/geometry-central/docs/docs/surface/algorithms/stripes.md

 The [Stripe Patterns on Surfaces](https://www.cs.cmu.edu/~kmcrane/Projects/StripePatterns/) algorithm efficiently computes evenly-spaced stripes on a surface, aligned with some direction field given as input.
 This section describes an implementation in geometry-central, along with functions to extract the isolines of the stripes as polyline curves along the surface.
+The original reference implementation of the Stripes algorithm can be [found here](https://www.cs.cmu.edu/~kmcrane/Projects/StripePatterns/code.zip).

 **Authors:** Original algorithm by Felix Knöppel, Keenan Cranel, Ulrich Pinkall, Peter Schröder.
 Extraction & geometry-central integration by [David Jourdan](https://djourdan.gitlabpages.inria.fr/).